Difference between Public Company vs Private Company

-A private company cannot offer its share to the general public as it is restricted, in a private company the shares are privately held by the members or investors.
-The private company the suffix after its name Private Limited (PVT LTD), the main advantage of a private company is they don’t need to disclose their financials to the general public.
-The public company is only answerable to its members/investors only.
+A private company is one that cannot offer its shares to the general public as it is restricted.
+In a private company, the shares are privately held by the members or investors.
+PVT LTD is the suffix that follows the name of a private company.
+The main advantage of a private company is that they are exempt from having to reveal its financial information to the general public.

 What is a Public Company?

-A public company under the companies act 2013 means a company that is listed on a stock exchange and can sell its securities to the general public.
-To become a public company; the company needs to offer an IPO to the public.
-Publicly listed company means their shareholders can sell securities freely on a stock exchange.
-A public company needs to disclose its annual report to all the stakeholders.
-A public company can expand its business by issuing more shares to the general public.
+According to the Companies Act of 2013, a company that is listed on a stock exchange and is able to offer its securities to the general public is referred to as a public company.
+The company must launch an IPO in order to become publicly traded.
+A company that is publicly traded allows its shareholders to easily sell shares on a stock exchange.
+A publicly-traded company must make its annual report accessible to all stakeholders.
+In order to grow, a public company must issue more shares to the general public.

 Key differences between Public Company vs Private Company